 Once you’ve identified an error, the next step is to request a correction.
 For factual errors like a misspelled name or incorrect license plate number, the process is usually straightforward.
 You can contact the Patrol Records Division at (573) 526-6113 to ask about the specific steps for submitting a correction.
 They will guide you on whether you need to submit a formal request or fill out a specific form.
 While the process for amending an officer’s report is distinct, you can find information on related police procedures, such as how to file a citizen crash report for minor incidents, on the Springfield Police Department’s website.
 This can give you a better sense of their documentation process.

-When to Provide Additional Documents
+When to Provide Supporting Documents

 To support your correction request, you’ll likely need to provide evidence.
 You can’t simply state that the report is wrong; you have to show why.
 This is where any documentation you gathered at the scene becomes invaluable.
 Collect any photographs of the accident scene and vehicle damage, contact information for witnesses, or repair estimates from your mechanic.
 These documents can help substantiate your claim and clarify the facts for the reporting officer.
 Having all your information organized before you submit your request will make the process much smoother.
 You can find additional resources and information about Springfield Police Department accident reports online to help you prepare.